rsankowski/brain-immune-resource/README.md

 # Brain Myeloid Resource
 Single-cell RNA-Sequencing resource of brain myeloid cells in normal and pathological conditions in humans and mice.
-The data has been published over the last several years by the members of the Institute of Neuropahology at the University Clinic of Freiburg.
+The data has been published over the last several years by the Institute of Neuropahology at the University Clinic of Freiburg.

 ## Datasets
 ### Multiomic spatial landscape of innate immune cells at human central nervous system borders